When Your Daughter’s Worry Is Something More

 “Young girls often cannot identify their feelings.
 Anxiety might be felt as jitteriness, a sick stomach, excessive worry, headaches, sleeplessness, nightmares, or general feelings of not being well.”
 What to look for in your daughter.

 By the time your daughter with ADHD reaches her teen years, you will be a skilled observer of her symptoms — and you will have learned a few tricks to help her cope.
 But how much do you know about anxiety disorders?

 The likelihood of our daughters having a comorbid anxiety disorder is significant.
 Twenty-five percent of kids with ADHD do, and girls feel the pains of anxiety more frequently than boys.

 Jill’s daughter, Katy, a high school sophomore living in Southampton, New York, is a member of the 25-percent club.
 “When a therapist first diagnosed Katy with ADHD, I did some reading,” says Jill.
 “The most helpful book was Understanding Girls with ADHD.
-The book predicted that an adolescent girl with ADHD had a good chance of developing anxiety and depression, to add to her low self-esteem.
+The book predicted that an adolescent girl with ADHD had a good chance of developing anxiety and a mood disorder, to add to her low self-esteem.
 I never forgot that.”

 “On Katie’s 15th birthday, we went on a shopping spree at Ikea.
 For much of that summer, she had worked on cleaning, organizing, and redecorating her room.
 We were proud of her great job.
 And then it happened — one night she came into the living room with two pairs of socks in her hand.
 She was hysterical because she didn’t know where to put them.
 I tucked her into bed, and she curled into a fetal position and cried.
 I put her socks away.
 That was the first episode, but not the last.
 The prediction I’d read about came to mind.
 Anxiety had reared its ugly head.”